vitoralbano/vue-intro/readme.md

 ## 9. Communicating events
 * A component can let its parent know that an event has happened with `$emit`
-* A component can use an event handler with the `v-on` directive (`@` for short) to listen to for an event emission, which can trigger a method on the parent
+* A component can use an event handler with the `v-on` directive (`@` for short) to listen for an event emission, which can trigger a method on the parent
 * A component can `$emit` data along with the announcement that an event has occurred
 * A parent can use data emitted from its child